MantisSub/batchcopy/README.md

 - The progress window should provide enough information if something goes wrong.
 - Slow copy: disable virus checker for the source and destination folders during copy.
+- If you double-click on the app and nothing happens you likely have macOS 10.15 or lower, which is not supported.